shivannis/xandr-docs-public/xandr-docs/articles/monetize/single-credential-login-and-multi-factor-authentication-mfa.md

 ---
-title: Microsoft Monetize - Single Credential Login and Multi-Factor Authentication (MFA)
+title: Microsoft Monetize - Multi-Factor Authentication (MFA)
 description: The article provides an explanation of Single Credential Login and Multi-Factor Authentication (MFA). ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Single credential login and multi-factor authentication (MFA)
+# Microsoft Monetize - Multi-Factor Authentication (MFA)

 This is an overview of single credential login and multi-factor authentication.